 UNITED STATES SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
-20549
+20549 or

-· · · · · · · · · · · · · · · · · · · FORM 10-Q ■ Quarterly Report Pursuant to Section 13 or 15(d) for the quarterly period ended March 31, 2023 of the Securities Exchange Act of 193 4 or ☐ Transition Report Pursuant to Section 13 or 15(d) for the transition period from to of the Securities Exchange Act of 193 4 Commission File Number: 001-340 958 PRICOR THERAPEUTIC t Name Of Registrant As Specified In Delaware (State or other jurisdiction of incorporation or organization) 88-036.
-(I.R.S.
-Employer Id nd to the Cure, Suite 150, San Diego, C ss of principal executive offices includ (Reg (858) 727-1755 istrant's telephone number, including area code) Indicate by check mark whether the registrant (1) has file the preceding 12 months (or for such shorter period that the past 90 days. $\boxtimes$ Yes $\square$ No Indicate by check mark whether the registrant has sub-Regulation S-T (§232.405 of this chapter) during the prices $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a larg emerging growth company.
-See the definitions of "large a Rule 12b-2 of the Exchange Act.
-Large accelerated filer Non-accelerated filer ⊠ Smalle rated filer r reporting company ng growth company If an emerging growth company, indicate by check mark revised financial accounting standards provided pursuant • eriod for complying with any new or Indicate by check mark whether the registrant is a shell co ompany (as defined in Rule 12b-2 of the Exchange Act). □ Yes 🗵 No Securities registered pursuant to Section 12(b) of the Act Title of Each Class Trading Symbol(s) Exchange on Which Registered Common Stock, par value \$0.001 per share CAPR The Na sdaq Capital Market As of May 10, 2023, there were 25,269,926 share res of the registrant's common stock, par value \$0.001 per share, is ssued and outstanding.
+FORM 10-Q

+☑ Quarterly Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 for the quarterly period ended September 30, 2023

+□ Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 for the transition period from to

+Commission File Number: 001-34058

+CAPRICOR THERAPEUTICS, INC.

+(Exact Name Of Registrant As Specified In Its Charter)

+Delaware (State or other jurisdiction of incorporation or organization) 88-0363465 (I.R.S.
+Employer Identification No.)

+10865 Road to the Cure, Suite 150, San Diego, California 92121 (Address of principal executive offices including zip code)

+(Registrant's telephone number, including area code)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. \boxtimes Yes \square No

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer \boxtimes Smaller reporting company \times

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). 🗆 Yes 🗵 No

+Securities registered pursuant to Section 12(b) of the Act:

+Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered Common Stock, par value \$0.001 per share CAPR The Nasdaq Capital Market As of November 13, 2023, there were 30,792,869 shares of the registrant's common stock, par value \$0.001 per share, issued and outstanding.